Some of these questions and other topics will be covered in more detail on the

 Q: Why can't I see all the information on a certain person?

-I take care to protect the privacy of all family members.
+A: I take care to protect the privacy of all family members.
 All names, dates and other information of living individuals are 'hidden'.
 Registered users can have access to this information.
 If you are a direct descendant or relative of people listed on this website, please take a moment to register by clicking on "Register for a User Account" on the home page.
 You will be asked to provide evidence of your relationship.
 When accepted, you will be able to view the records of living ancestor's and descendant's contained in the database.

 [return to top of page]